Replicate Flux MCP server

 Stats

-The Replicate Flux MCP server enables AI assistants to generate high-quality images and vector graphics by leveraging the Flux Schnell model for raster images and Recraft's V3 SVG model for vector graphics through the Replicate API.
+Replicate Flux MCP is a server that enables AI assistants to generate high-quality images and vector graphics using advanced AI models.
+It connects to Replicate's API to access the Flux Schnell model for raster images and Recraft's V3 SVG model for vector graphics, allowing your AI assistant to create visual content on demand.

 Prerequisites